 Ariel Castro, convicted of kidnapping and raping three women, as well as murder, committed suicide in his prison cell Tuesday night, the Franklin County, Ohio, coroner’s office said.

 The discovery of the three women who had been Castro’s captives in his Cleveland home for about a decade was shocking from the outset, and surprising in its end.

-Castro, 52, hanged himself with a bedsheet, Coroner Dr. Jan Gorniak told CNN on Wednesday.
+Castro, 52, was found hanged with a bedsheet Tuesday night, Coroner Dr. Jan Gorniak said.
 He was being held at the Correctional Reception Center in Orient.